 Our commitment to safety is reflected in everything we do, from our company culture, to how we design, test and deploy our technology.
-In this Safety Report on Waymo's fully self-driving technology (which we call the "Waymo Driver"), we detail Waymo's work on - and our commitment to - safety.
-This overview of our safety program underscores the important lessons learned through the 20+ million miles Waymo's vehicles have self-driven on public roads and through our 15+ billion miles of simulated driving.
+In this Safety Report on Waymo's fully autonomous technology (which we call the "Waymo Driver"), we detail Waymo's work on-and our commitment to-safety.
+This overview of our safety program underscores the important lessons learned through the 20+ million miles Waymo's vehicles have autonomously driven on public roads and through our 15+ billion miles of simulated driving.

-In its 2017 automated vehicle guidance, Automated Driving Systems 2.0: A Vision for Safety, the U.S. Department of Transportation (DOT) outlined 12 safety design elements and encouraged companies testing and deploying self-driving systems to address each of these areas.
-Over the course of this Safety Report, we address each of these and outline the processes relevant to each safety design element and how they underpin the development, testing, and deployment of fully self-driving vehicles.
+In its 2017 automated vehicle guidance, Automated Driving Systems 2.0: A Vision for Safety, the U.S. Department of Transportation (DOT) outlined 12 safety design elements and encouraged companies testing and deploying autonomous driving systems to address each of these areas.
+Over the course of this Safety Report, we address each of these and outline the processes relevant to each safety design element and how they underpin the development, testing, and deployment of fully autonomous driving technology.

-Fully self-driving vehicles will succeed in their promise and gain public acceptance only if they are safe.
-That's why Waymo has been investing in safety and building the processes that give us the confidence that our self-driving vehicles can serve the public's need for safer transportation and better mobility.
+Fully autonomously driven vehicles will succeed in their promise and gain public acceptance only if they are safe.
+That's why Waymo has been investing in safety and building the processes that give us the confidence that our autonomous driving technology can serve the public's need for safer transportation and better mobility.